ethereum/ethereum-org-website/src/content/history/index.md

 #### Summary {#muir-glacier-summary}

-The Muir Glacier fork introduced a delay to the [difficulty bomb](/glossary/#difficulty-bomb).
+The Muir Glacier fork introduced a delay to the <GlossaryTooltip termKey="difficulty-bomb">difficulty bomb</GlossaryTooltip>.
 Increases in block difficulty of the [proof-of-work](/developers/docs/consensus-mechanisms/pow/) consensus mechanism threatened to degrade the usability of Ethereum by increasing wait times for sending transactions and using dapps.

 - [Read the Ethereum Foundation announcement](https://blog.ethereum.org/2019/12/23/ethereum-muir-glacier-upgrade-announcement/)
 - [Read the Ethereum Cat Herder's explainer](https://medium.com/ethereum-cat-herders/ethereum-muir-glacier-upgrade-89b8cea5a210)